deep-green-snow/take-home-project/README.md

 # Quick Introduction

 Implemented ATM controller with a single state machine.
 Simplify the implementation as possible as it could be.
 Cash Bin and ATM UI can be simply associated with get-set methods in the future.
 A FakeBankApi helps the controller to test each part of a general workflow.
+The testing result is simply prompted on the terminal for a convenience.

 ***
 # Instruction